scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   (analogous to storing the client's IP/TCP-port in an TCP/IP scenario).

 * More generally, if multiple paths are used to contact the server, which one of those would be used to reply?
-Leave it to transport  like in the case of QUIC-MP {{I-D.ietf-quic-multipath}}?
+Leave it to transport layer protocol, as in the case of QUIC-MP {{I-D.ietf-quic-multipath}}?

 * How long before expiration should the client and server still use a path?
-  How do we handle that?

-* Is it actually necessary to solve the reverse path refresh problem at all?
-  Listing some pros and cons of solving it at the network layer.
-  * Pros:
-    * The client may happen to have an about-to-expire path.
-    If the server can't refresh, the client always needs to consider whether a path is valid "long enough", which might only be possible to guess.
-  * Cons:
-    * It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
-    * Sending keep-alives sounds like a connection based protocol.
-    It also means we need to figure out when to stop sending keep-alives.
-    * It may be better to solve this in the transport or application layers, where we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.
+  The client can choose from paths that will not expire in a short period of time, but it does not control for how long the server will attempt to use it (i.e. how long it will take the server to send the complete response).

 ### Proposed Solutions (not comprehensive)

-* The server MUST ask the CS for a path, regardless of the client's policy.
+* The server MUST ask the Control Services for a path, regardless of the client's policy.
 * The client SHOULD (somehow) send a new packet with a new path, prompting the server to use this path from now on.
 * The client and server agree, via a path policy specification, on which kinds of paths are okay for the server to use.
   This solution implies a standard specification of this path policy.
+* Leave the solution to the application and transport layers.
+  Transport protocols may require keep alive messages, or already support multiple paths.
+  Applications should know for how long they are willing to read a response from a server.
+  With this knowledge these two layers can easily determine when to send a new path (analogous to connection migration in QUIC {{RFC9000}}), so that the server is instructed to use it for the next replies.

 # Hummingbird / QoS